ongyx/cpk/README.md

 # - Installation (WIP, not ready yet) -

 spkg is not ready yet for Libterm, but an alpha release of spkg for OpenTerm will be avaliable soon (once I get the install and remove systems working and all the confusing github repo stuff.)
+(UPDATE: The repository commands now work.
+Soon enough, there will be a fully functioning version of spkg for OpenTerm now.)

 ## OpenTerm
 Run this command in your shell.